-Your scores will be combined and weighted to yield one score out of 100%.
-I will average the top 10 scores from class, and use that number to determine the cutoff for letter grades.
-To get an A- you will need to get 90% of the average top score, to get a B- you will need to get 80% of the top score, and so on.
-This system has the advantage of a curve in that if everyone does poorly on the exams because they are too hard, nobody suffers, but it is also possible for every single person to get an A (since you could all do as well as 90% of the average of the top 10 students).
+These scores will be combined and weighted to yield one score out of 100%.
+I will average the scores of the top 10% of the students, and use that number to determine the cutoff for letter grades.
+To get an Ayou will need to get 90% of the average top score, to get a B- you will need to get 80% of the top score, and so on.
+This system has the advantage of a curve in that if everyone does poorly on the exams because they are too hard, nobody suffers, but it is also possible for every single person to get an A (since you could all do as well as 90% of the average of the top 10% of students).